 These staff include the following key leaders of learning:

-Greg Harper – Deputy Headteacre
+Greg Harper – Deputy Headteacher

 Greg has been a qualified teacher for ten years, all of which have been spent in the employ of Hartsbourne Primary School.
 Having joined the school as an NQT, he was appointed subject leader for English in 2009, before being promoted to Assistant Head and SENCo in 2011 and finally Deputy Head in 2013.
 Greg currently leads English and Music in the school and has been at the forefront of establishing links with Bushey Meads and Little Reddings, as Hartsbourne prepared to join the Bushey St James Trust.

-Graeme Searle – Assistant Headteacher
+Graeme Searle – Acting Deputy Headteacher

 Graeme has worked in several schools around London starting his career as a teacher of PE and Geography in a large mixed comprehensive school where he was promoted to the position of House Manager – responsible for the academic and pastoral welfare of 300 children.
 He then moved to become the Director of Sport at a large multi-academy trust containing seven schools where he oversaw physical education and sport from Key Stages 2-5, before moving to Bushey Meads School as an Assistant Headteacher in charge of Teaching and Learning and Staff Development.